 - relevant experience

 We want both you and your prospective client or placement to be happy with the summer’s choices.
 If there appears to be a beneficial match, you will receive a formal letter of offer to confirm your participation in the P3 Program.

 We have put together a list of “Understandings and Expectations” that will be included with your letter of offer.
 It will provide you with all the details to get you ready for the summer.
 This information includes specifics about:

 - Class Attendance

 - Other Requirements

-Report on the first day of class ready to learn, have fun, and have an overall rewarding, educational experience.
+Report on the first day of class ready to learn, have fun, and have a unique and rewarding educational experience.